We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-A heated mattress pad uses electrically heated wires or heated water to increase the temperature of the pad.
+A heated mattress pad uses electrically heated wires or heated water to increase the pad’s temperature.
 A person can sleep on the mattress pad placed on top of their mattress.

-Wires (electric) or water tubes (hydronic) inside the mattress pad heat it up to different temperature settings.
+Wires (electric) or water tubes (hydronic) inside the mattress pad heat it to different temperature settings.

-A person can benefit from using a heated mattress pad in several ways.
-Not only will it help them stay warm and comfortable overnight, but the heat can also help relax muscles and ease pain.
+A heated mattress pad can benefit a person in several ways.
+It will help them stay warm and comfortable overnight, and the heat can also help relax muscles and ease pain.
+A

 Using a heated mattress pad also means that a person is only heating one particular area of their room.
 This way, they may not need to heat their bedroom or whole house overnight, which can reduce heating costs.

-Mattress pads are made from different materials.
+Mattress pads come in a varietyy of materials.
 These can include polyester, cotton, synthetic “sherpa” fleece material, or suede.

 Mattress pads come in a range of sizes to fit different mattresses.
 Companies can make them for one or two people with single or double heating zones.

-Most heated mattress pads, including all the versions this article discusses, run on electricity.
+Most heated mattress pads run on electricity, including all the versions this article discusses.
 A person plugs a mattress pad into a power outlet.

 People with arthritis may benefit from using heat on painful or stiff joints.
-Indeed, according to the Arthritis Foundation, heat can help ease the symptoms of arthritis as well as those of fibromyalgia and lower back pain.
+Indeed, according to the Arthritis Foundation, heat can help ease the symptoms of arthritis, fibromyalgia, and lower back pain.

 A heated mattress pad applies heat to the whole body, so people with multiple affected joints may benefit.

-Also, the Sleep Hygiene Index lists being too cold as a factor for poor sleep quality.
+Also, the Sleep Hygiene Index indicates being too cold as an environmental factor for poor sleep quality.
 So, using a heated mattress pad may improve sleep quality by keeping a person at a comfortable temperature through the night.

 Although heated mattress pads are generally safe, a person should replace an old or damaged heated mattress pad to ensure that the wires are not damaged.
 This can help reduce the risk of fire.